Super Mario Bros. Crossover: Gameplay

 Super Mario Bros.
 Crossover is a Flash browser-based platforming game.
 The game's levels and graphics are all primarily duplicates of those found in Super Mario Bros.; each of the game's eight worlds feature four levels.
 In three of the levels, the goal is to reach a checkpoint to complete the level, while the final level has the player facing against Bowser in hopes of rescuing Princess Peach.
 Enemies such as Goombas, Koopa Troopas and Hammer Bros. will block the player's attempt to make it successfully through the level.
 As Mario and Luigi, the player can jump on enemies to kill them, use Koopa shells to knock enemies over, and acquire powerups from special blocks that serve to boost health, shoot fireballs, or remain invincible for a short period of time.
 They can hit enemies by jumping on them by default, while other characters can only do so by changing the settings.
 Besides completing the level, the player can also earn coins and points, attempting to achieve a high score.

 Crossover varies this formula by adding in several additional main characters in addition to Mario that the player can play.
 In the same manner as with Super Mario Bros.
 2, the player selects one of the additional characters at the start of each level.
-Each character, based on other classic Nintendo Entertainment System games, uses different attacks and movements that are related to their original game, as well as their own signature music depending on which character is used, on which games the sprite is based off of and the console the character or game is from.
-The characters also have skins, like sprites from other games or a other character, usually from the same series, and some even have their own differences in gameplay outside of using the music from another game, including sprites coming from alternate weapons from their own games, finding a different character at the end of a castle stage, and a different character to rescue at the end.
+Each character, based on other classic Nintendo Entertainment System games, uses different attacks and movements that are related to their original game, as well as their own signature music depending on which character is used, on which games the sprite is based on and the console the character or game is from.
+The characters also have skins, like sprites from other games or another character, usually from the same series, and some even have their own differences in gameplay outside of using the music from another game, including sprites coming from alternate weapons from their own games, finding a different character at the end of a castle stage, and a different character to rescue at the end.
 Only Mario, Luigi and their respective skins can damage enemies with a jump without activating an option for it, the others just get hurt on contact.